SukantGujar/config-server/README.md

 You can now click on the `Change` button in the app bar to try out the UI key -
 ![UI Key test-drive](./docs/7.png)

-The Config tab will now display data filtered as-per the configured read privileges -
+The Config tab will now display data filtered through the configured read privileges -

 ![UI Config](./docs/8.png)